jupyterlab-contrib/jupyter-videochat/CONTRIBUTING.md

     activate: (app: JupyterLabFrontEnd, videochat: IVideoChatManager) => {
       videochat.meetChanged.connect(() => {
         if (videochat.meet) {
-          // do something clever with the Meet
+          // do something clever with the Meet!
         }
       });
     },